-Purpose of Action: The latest stock assessment (SEDAR 73 2021) indicated the South Atlantic red snapper stock is experiencing overfishing due primarily to mortality associated with recreational discards.
+Purpose of Action: The latest stock assessment (SEDAR 73 2021) indicated the South Atlantic red snapper stock is experiencing overfishing primarily due to mortality associated with recreational discards.
 Other snapper grouper species also experience large numbers of dead discards, which limit the Council's ability to prevent overfishing and reduce the number of fish that can be landed by the fishery.
-Action is needed to reduce bycatch that leads to dead discards in the recreational portion of the snapper grouper fishery, consistent with National Standard 9 of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act), and to reduce indiscriminate fishing effort that contributes to the overfishing of several South Atlantic snapper grouper species (including red snapper), consistent with National Standard 1 of the Magnuson-Stevens Act.
+Action is needed to reduce bycatch that leads to dead discards in the recreational portion of the snapper grouper fishery, consistent with National Standard 9 of the Magnuson-Stevens Act, and to reduce indiscriminate fishing effort that contributes to the overfishing of several South Atlantic snapper grouper species (including red snapper), consistent with National Standard 1 of the Magnuson-Stevens Act.